linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 The payoff to the forward contract can be positive or negative.
 Let's return to the ex

-ample of a long one-year forward contract in yen with a forward price of 97 yen per dollar.
+example of a long one-year forward contract in yen with a forward price of 97 yen per dollar.
 Assume that the exchange rate when the contract comes due is 100 yen per dollar.
 In this case, the company suffers a loss, since the forward contract requires it to buy 97 yen for \$1 when it could have obtained 100 yen per dollar at the prevailing exchange rate.
 On the other hand, if the exchange rate in one year turns out to be 95 yen per dollar, the company would make a profit, since the forward contract would allow it to exchange currency at 97 yen per dollar instead of the prevailing exchange rate of 95 yen per dollar.

 This suggests a drawback to using forward contracts.
 Forwards reduce the risk of loss by locking in the future exchange rate.
 But if the exchange rate moves in a favorable way, the company can't receive the extra profit.
 For example, suppose we had the same contract described in the previous paragraph, but the exchange rate in one year turned out to be 105 yen per dollar.
 At 105 yen per dollar, the computer screens would cost  \$95.24, which involves an even larger profit for the company with respect to what it had anticipated.
 But the forward contract obligates the company to pay 97 yen per dollar, a cost of\$ 103.09 per computer screen.

 Another problem with forward contracts is that they involve potentially large credit risk, particularly to banks, which typically take the other side of the contract.
 Suppose that the company is long the yen at a forward price of 97 yen per dollar on a one-year contract, but in one year the exchange rate is 100 yen per dollar.
 Then the company takes a loss.
 If the company refuses to carry out its obligations to purchase the yen at a forward price of 97 yen per dollar—that is, it defaults on the forward contract—the bank will not receive its profit.
 To guard against this problem, banks will take the other side of a forward contract only if the bank is allowed to reduce the company's line of credit by the amount of the forward con

-tract.
+contract.
 If the company has no line of credit with the bank, the bank may require the company to deposit 5 percent of the amount of the forward contract as collateral.

 ## FUTURES CONTRACTS